manzke/guice-automatic-injection/README.md

 ##Automatic-Injection

-This is the Core module which defines the Interfaces used to create Classpath Scanner implementations.
+This is the Core module which defines the Interfaces used to create Classpath Scanner implementations and dynamic Binders.
 Existing implementations are Reflections/Javassit, a Sonatype-Extension and my own implementation based on ASM.